What are CIS Benchmarks in Cloud Security?

 CIS Benchmarks provide access to expert best practices for configuring IT technologies

-With a global community of over 12,000 security professionals, the CIS Benchmarks provide prescriptive guidance for configuring IT technologies most securely.
+With a global community of over 12,000 security professionals, the CIS Benchmarks provide prescriptive guidance for securely configuring IT technologies.
 This free resource enables education and decision-making based on consensus-driven, vetted best practices that organizations of every size can access.

 Cisco’s Emerging Technologies and Incubation (ET&I) team is paving the way with “DevOps-friendly” cloud-native security solutions that fundamentally simplify conventional offerings.
-Built from the ground up to meet the needs of mission-critical modern applications, our Panoptica solution simplifies cloud-native application security, making it easy to embed into the software development lifecycle.
+Our Panoptica solution simplifies cloud-native application security, making it easy to embed into the software development lifecycle.
 Panoptica protects the full application stack from code to runtime by scanning for security vulnerabilities in the cloud infrastructure, microservices (Containers or Serverless), the software bill of materials, and the interconnecting APIs.
 And best of all, it integrates with the tools that your application development and SecOps teams are already using.